fedcloud-eu/vault-doc/docs/quickstart.rst

     my_first_secret

 * Get a secret from Secret management service.
-If the key is given, the client will print only the secret value stored in the key (useful for scripting), otherwise it prints the table of all key:value pairs.
+If the key is given, the client will print only the secret value stored in the key (useful for scripting), otherwise it will print the table of all key:value pairs.

 ::